Reservoir Computing with Magnetic Thin Films: Introduction

-Here we demonstrate material computation with ferromagnetic materials in thin nano-film geometries, combining both evolution \textit{in materio} and reservoir computing methods.
-The reservoir model is used to harness the propagation of information through magnetic films, and artificial evolution is used to optimise reservoir parameters.
-Using open-source simulation software, we evolve three ferromagnetic materials to solve three time-dependent tasks of increasing complexity.
-All materials are evaluated at various film sizes with direct comparisons to equivalent-sized recurrent neural networks.
-The magnetic system is then characterised by metrics to understand the dynamical properties of each material.
-Lastly, the effects of temperature and film size are explored to inform future physical implementations.
+Here we explore, in simulation, material computation by ferromagnetic materials in thin nano-film geometries, combining both evolution \textit{in materio} and reservoir computing methods.
+The reservoir model is used to harness the propagation of information through magnetic films, and artificial evolution is used to optimise the material reservoir.
+Using open-source micro-scale simulation software, we evolve properties of three ferromagnetic materials to solve three time-dependent tasks of increasing complexity.
+The exploration finds optimal parameters for these tasks, and is compared to relevant state of the art neural networks of comparable size.
+The magnetic system is then characterised by task-independent measures to distinguish and understand the dynamical properties of each material.
+As the initial exploration is conducted without the effects of thermal noise, a further set of experiments is conducted to characterise the effects of thermal noise and its interaction with the film size.
+Lastly, we discuss the process of experimentally evaluating the computing capabilities of any new system and potential caveats.
+We argue that task-independent characterisation should ideally be performed early in any design cycle to determine appropriate benchmarks, parameters, and future applications.